 Other studies have shown that people with at least a few solid social ties are happier and healthier.
 The National Institutes of Health reports that those with large, diverse social ties tend to be happier — and live longer, too.

 “Being lonely increases your risk of a variety of health conditions, increases the likelihood of older adults being admitted to nursing homes and needing emergency room care, and increases the likelihood that you will need assistance with common daily tasks,” says Bennett.

 Reed echoes this sentiment, adding that multiple models have shown that stress accelerates aging and social relationships, of all kinds, slow down the aging process.
 “Like healthy practices, it is never too late to pay attention to these additional factors,” says Reed.

 Eat your fruits and veggies

-Aim to eat an assortment of colors because the pigments that give your fruits and vegetables color represent a variety of phytonutrients like beta-carotene, folate and resveratrol that are good for you.
+Aim to eat five to nine servings a day and look for various colors.
+The pigments that give your fruits and vegetables color represent a variety of phytonutrients that are nutritious.

 You won’t be perfect, but it’s enough to try

 Even if you don’t practice these recommendations daily, being consistent and working toward a healthy lifestyle is still a good practice.